-For 2010, Mr. Tuchman's base salary was \$350,000.
-During 2010, Mr. Tuchman received an award of 300,000 RSUs which vest over time in four equal installments through 2014.
-In 2010, Mr. Tuchman again communicated to the Compensation Committee before its determination to award any MIP or discretionary cash bonuses that he did not desire to participate in the MIP or to receive any discretionary cash bonuses.
-In 2010, Mr. Tuchman received additional compensation in the amount of approximately \$69,448 (as discussed in the Executive Compensation Tables section under the heading "All Other Compensation Table.")
+For 2011, Mr. Tuchman's base salary was \$350,000.
+On March 8, 2012, the Compensation Committee approved a request from Mr. Tuchman to waive his right to the full amount of his base salary as set forth in Section 2 of the Employment Agreement and instead receive a base salary of \$1 per year effective March 8, 2012.
+In 2011, Mr. Tuchman again communicated to the Compensation Committee before its determination to award any MIP or discretionary cash bonuses that he did not desire to participate in the MIP or to receive any discretionary cash bonuses.
+In 2011, Mr. Tuchman received additional compensation in the amount of approximately \$65,781 (as discussed in the Executive Compensation Tables section under the heading "All Other Compensation Table".)